Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 Basilisks have a Damage Reduction of 60.

 **Large**
 Given the Basilisk's building-smashing size, it can make melee attacks at a range of up to 10 yards.
-Humans, and summons without the Large or Huge attributes, cannot grapple the basilisk.
+Humans, and summons without the Large or Huge attributes, cannot grapple the basilisk, and its damage bonus is doubled against them.
+Basilisks halve all knockback effects due to their size.

 **Obvious**
 Basilisks are giant amphibians with iridescent skin.
 They cannot hide.